greenfieldURI-group/QC-partial-charges-AMBER/README.md

 The `DFTTYP` keyword performs density functional theory (DFT) calculations.
 The [AMBER](https://ambermd.org/tutorials/basic/tutorial19/index.php) force field recommends using `B3LYP`, a widely used hybrid functional that combines five components: Becke, Slater, and Hartree-Fock (HF) exchange (B3), along with LYP and VWN5 correlation functionals.

 `RUNTYP=OPTIMIZE` is used to perform energy minimization.
 If you plan to calculate partial charges without optimizing the geometry, use `RUNTYP=ENERGY` instead.
-The `$STATPT` group controls the settings for geometry optimization, which will be explained in more detail later.
+The `$STATPT` group controls the settings for geometry optimization:
+ <pre>$STATPT OPTTOL=0.0001 NSTEP=200 PROJCT=.FALSE. $END </pre>
+ where the `OPTTOL` keyword specifies the gradient convergence tolerance, the `NSTEP` keyword specifies the maximum number of steps, and `PROJCT` controls whether to project out translation and rotation from the optimization gradient.

 The `COORD=UNIQUE` provides Cartesian coordinates in the `$DATA` block.